Philippine ship dodges China blockade to reach South China Sea outpost

 Raising the stakes over the South China Sea, the Philippines filed a case against China on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.

-Manila is seeking a ruling at the Permanent Court of Arbitration to confirm its right to exploit the waters in its EEZ as allowed under the U.N.
+Manila is seeking a ruling to confirm its right to exploit the waters in its EEZ as allowed under the U.N.
 Convention on the Law of the Sea (UNCLOS), its team of U.S. and British lawyers have said.

-China reiterated on Sunday that it would not accept international arbitration, saying the only way to resolve the dispute was through bilateral negotiations.

-“Regardless of how the Philippines packages its lawsuit, the direct cause of the dispute between China and the Philippines is the Philippines’ illegal occupation of part of the islands in the South China Sea,” Foreign Ministry spokesman Hong Lei said in a statement.

-The U.S. State Department said all countries should respect the right of any state to use dispute resolution mechanisms under the Convention on the Law of the Sea.
+China has refused to participate in the case at the Permanent Court of Arbitration.

+U.S. State Department spokeswoman Marie Harf said in a statement that the Philippines had submitted the filing and expressed support for the exercise of peaceful means to resolve maritime disputes “without fear of any form of retaliation including intimidation or coercion.”

-“Regardless of the results of this arbitration proceeding, we call on all parties to refrain from taking unilateral actions that are escalatory and destabilizing,” spokeswoman Marie Harf said.
+“Regardless of the results of this arbitration proceeding, we call on all parties to refrain from taking unilateral actions that are escalatory and destabilizing ... and to commit to the peaceful management and resolution of disputes,” she said.

 Philippines Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday that Manila does not expect the tribunal to reach a decision before the end of 2015.

-(This story was refiled to fix typo in lawyer’s name in final paragraph)

-Additional reporting by Ben Blanchard and Sui-Lee Wee in Beijing and Manuel Mogato in MANILA; Writing by Rosemarie Francisco; Editing by Dean Yates
+Additional reporting by Ben Blanchard in Beijing and Manuel Mogato in MANILA; Writing by Rosemarie Francisco; Editing by Dean Yates, Jeremy Laurence and Meredith Mazzilli